-Table inheritance in PostgreSQL does not allow a primary key or unique index/constraint on the parent to apply to all child tables.
-The constraint is applied to each individual table, but not on the entire partition set as a whole.
+Table inheritance in PostgreSQL does not allow a primary key or unique index/constraint on the parent unless it contains the partition key column. pg\partman allows this for any column by applying it to the template table.
+However the constraint is applied to each individual table, not on the entire partition set as a whole.
 For example, this means a careless application can cause a primary key value to be duplicated in a partition set.
 In the mean time, a python script is included with pg\partman that can provide monitoring to help ensure the lack of this feature doesn't cause long term harm.
 See check\unique\constraint.py in the Scripts section.